-If your workers feel like you're all on the same team, they'll be more willing to put up with less than ideal circumstances for a little bit.
+If your workers feel like you’re all the same team, they’ll be more willing to put up with less than ideal circumstances for a little bit.

 If the same workers who notice a problem have an idea for a quick workaround, take them seriously!
-Front-line employees usually have a great grasp on small things that would make their work more efficient.
+Front-line employees usually have a great grasp small things that would make their work more efficient.
 It may not be possible to implement their idea, but give them the courtesy of serious consideration.

 Everybody likes some rewards for extra hard work.
 It’s important to be realistic about the expectations that you set for incentives.
 Give them a little stretch, but don’t dangle a carrot at the end of an impossible stick.

-Keeping basic best practices for inventory, environment, and people in mind can have a big effect on keeping your warehouse running smoothly all through the Christmas rush.
+Keeping basic best practices for inventory, environment, and people in mind can have a big effect keeping your warehouse running smoothly all through the Christmas rush.